Home-Based Care NQF Level 3

 What are the main expenses I should include in my student budget?

-Transportation: You will be required to attend class three days a week for practical exposure.
-For your workplace modules, travel may be necessary; however, we will strive to place you at a Workplace partner within close proximity.
+You will be required to attend in-person classes three days per week to gain practical experience.
+For your workplace-based learning modules, travel may be necessary.
+However, we will make every effort to place you at a Workplace Partner close to your home to minimize travel costs and time.

-When do your intakes take place for ECD?
+When do your intakes take place for HBC?

 Our Homebased Care (HBC) intakes take place 2 times a year, in February and September.